top of page

 Dissertation: Development and Validation of a General Theory for the Onset of Cavitation

-Current Position: Engineer at Mathworks
+Current Position: Software Engineer at MathWorks

 B.S. in Mechanical Engineering